laurentperrinet/laurentperrinet.github.io/content/slides/2023-01-23_game-theory-and-the-brain.md

 {{< speaker_note >}}

-- What is noise? the uncertainty due to noise is symbolized by dices: aa throw of fair dices, even if they are optimally simulated can not be predicted: the outcome is uniformly one facet from 1 to 6
+- What is noise? the uncertainty due to noise is symbolized by dices: a throw of fair dices, even if they are optimally simulated can not be predicted: the outcome is uniformly one facet from 1 to 6
 - I am interested in vision, and uncertainty exists in different forms
 - If we consider the image, can be noise at low contrast, complexity of the object, pose of the dice
 - in this presentation, we will see different facets of noise and uncertainty, and illustrate how our brains may play with it - and delineate a theory for this game. we will also see how it may harness the noise by explictly representing it in the neural activity